kwadzi/ror-dw-2015/README.md

 ### Preview

-When you modify the website you **MUST** work in the `master` branch and preview what your are doing by executing `octopress serve --watch` and by visiting [http://localhost:4000/ror-ec-2014/](http://localhost:4000/ror-ec-2014/).
+When you modify the website you **MUST** work in the `master` branch and preview what your are doing by executing `jekyll serve --watch` and by visiting [http://localhost:4000/ror-dw-2015/](http://localhost:4000/ror-dw-2015/).

 Once you have finished just `git commit` and `git push`.